junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Yeah she's damn awesome lately," Dean agrees, with a small approval smile, "with the rupture to the hell and the door to the other world and all that, I'll give you that."

-Cass follows them, nodding, "I'm glad she's on our side now, her powers are being very useful."
+Cas follows them, nodding, "I'm glad she's on our side now, her powers are being very useful."

 "Certainly more useful than you are recently."
 Dean says abruptly.

-Cass stuns, stopping in the middle of the stairs, choked, eyes wide.
+Cas stuns, stopping in the middle of the stairs, choked, eyes wide.

 "Dude!"
 Sam snaps, looking back to stare at his brother, frowning, "What's that about?"

-Dean holds the stare, not looking at Cass' gaze on him, speaking in a matter-of-fact tone as if the angel's not even there, "What?
+Dean holds the stare, not looking at Cas' gaze on him, speaking in a matter-of-fact tone as if the angel's not even there, "What?
 Just telling the fact, Rowena built the crystal, Jack-slash-Belphegor closed the rupture, we were busy killing ghosts and soothing people, what did he do?
 Let me see.
 Oh, he told the family what happened to the wife so that two other civilians could sneak in and get themselves attacked and almost die.
 Nice work!"
-He shoots a stern glance at Cass, continuing the smooth movement of shoving the gear bag underneath the table, taking off his jacket, and ready to grab a drink.
+He shoots a stern glance at Cas, continuing the smooth movement of shoving the gear bag underneath the table, taking off his jacket, and ready to grab a drink.

-Cass stutters weakly, voice hurt, "I-I thought that's for their best.
+Cas stutters weakly, voice hurt, "I-I thought that's for their best.
 They deserve to know...
 I didn't mean to... "

 "Yeah, not so much.
 Probably next time don't think, just ask.
 Apparently your judgment of what's best is never right."
-Dean cuts him off harshly without looking at him, already heading towards the kitchen before even finishing his sentence, leaving only his back to Cass.
+Dean cuts him off harshly without looking at him, already heading towards the kitchen before even finishing his sentence, leaving only his back to Cas.

-Cass stares at his back, thinking about following into the kitchen, but on second thought, he stops.
+Cas stares at his back, thinking about following into the kitchen, but on second thought, he stops.
 Just standing in the middle of the empty hall, staring at the map on the center table, not knowing what to do.

 *You are useless to us.*